Goals

 2

-Grow Carbon Negative Tree Fruit
+Grow Carbon-Negative Fruit

-CMI Orchards is officially producing carbon negative tree fruit.
+CMI Orchards is officially producing carbon-negative tree fruit.
 This is made possible by regenerative agriculture practices in our orchards and at The Soil Center.

 • Promotes regenerative agriculture practices